Skip to main content

 What it does

 Web Search gives sideBar access to the live web.
-When your question requires current or real-time information — news, recent releases, live prices, today’s weather outside your location — sideBar searches the web and incorporates the results into its response, citing its sources.
+When your question requires current or real-time information, such as news, recent releases, live prices, or today’s weather outside your location, sideBar searches the web and incorporates the results into its response, citing its sources.

 Actions